Clients & Cases

 The Employer successfully stayed the court proceedings pending arbitration.

-Latent defects have appeared as progressive cracking in the reinforced concrete structural frame, either the result of a design defect by the structural engineer or as a construction defect by the contractor.
+Latent defects have appeared as progressive cracking in the reinforced concrete structural frame, either as the result of a design defect by the structural engineer or as a construction defect by the contractor.

 The parties are preparing for conciliation.
 It certainly won’t be easy.